What is cyber insurance?

 If your business uses, sends or stores electronic data, you may benefit from cyber insurance.
 That data, whether it belongs to the business or is sensitive customer information, is vulnerable to cyber-attacks and data breaches; cyber insurance can help with the cost of recovery.

-This is why cyber insurance is an important part of small business insurance, as it offers financial support if the worst happens.
+This is why cyber insurance can be an important part of small business insurance.
+It offers financial support if the worst happens.

 How much does cyber insurance cost?